 The Angli Courtyard

-The ceramic painting “The Play of Imagination around the Wheel of Life” of 1966-68 in the inner courtyard of the Angli building is the first monumental decoration made in Herning by Carl-Henning Pedersen and indirectly the reason why his own museum was established in this city and inaugurated ten years later.
+The ceramic painting “The Play of Imagination around the Wheel of Life” from 1966-68 in the inner courtyard of the Angli building is the first monumental ornamentation in Herning made by Carl-Henning Pedersen and indirectly the reason why ten years later his own museum was established in this city.

-In the mid-1950s, Carl-Henning made the acquaintance of the shirt manufacturer Aage Damgaard who had attracted attention by introducing his staff to art at his factories in Herning.
-Damgaard played an active part in bringing art down from its pedestal and making it accessible to ordinary workers.
+In the mid-1950s, Carl-Henning Pedersen was introduced to the shirt manufacturer Aage Damgaard who had attracted national attention for introducing the workers at his factories in Herning to art.
+Damgaard, at the time, played an active role in bringing art down from its ivory tower and making it accessible to the ordinary worker.

-Aage Damgaard contacted Carl-Henning Pedersen in the early 1960s when he needed an artist to decorate the courtyard of his new factory building in the suburb of Birk: the Angli Courtyard.
-Carl-Henning Pedersen was persuaded to take on the decoration of an area of more than a thousand square meters.
-He chose to use glazed ceramic tiles for the assignment, but before starting on the actual decoration, he practised by drawing his well-known figures directly on the wall with black paint.
-This was not really a preparatory sketch.
-The finished work ended up consisting of 15 individual images separated by bands of ornamentation.
+Aage Damgaard contacted Carl-Henning Pedersen in the early 1960s when he needed an artist to decorate the inner courtyard of his new factory building in Birk, a suburb of Herning: the Angli Courtyard.
+Carl-Henning Pedersen was persuaded to take on the ornamentation of an area of more than a thousand square metres.
+He chose glazed ceramic tiles for the assignment, but before starting work on the tiles themselves he practised by drawing his well-known figures directly onto the wall of the building in black paint.
+This was not a true preparatory sketch, however, and the finished work ended up consisting of 15 individual images separated by ornamental bands.

-When Carl-Henning Pedersen died in 2007, his urn was buried in the inner courtyard – and he is now laid to rest among the visions of his imagination.
+Upon the death of Carl-Henning Pedersen in 2007, the urn containing his ashes was buried in the Angli Courtyard.
+Thus, he is laid to rest among the fantastical visions of his own imagination.

 The Angli Courtyard is open to the public free of charge.